 Buying an RV is far more than just a commitment to hit America’s highways once every so often; it’s an entirely new way of life.
 Unfortunately, this new lifestyle doesn’t often come with a how-to guide, and beginners will often make mistakes that can negatively affect their trips or even cost them money.
 A few of these mistakes can reduce the RV’s gas mileage, which will turn into an ongoing expense.
+It’s no surprise that RVs require plenty of fuel to get your show on the road.
+In fact, RV gas mileage typically lands around 6 to 10 miles per gallon.
 Luckily, the following tips can help you hack your way to better gas mileage.

 1. Adjust Your Driving Style